-Attention: Ensure that no liquid creates a short circuit between you and the ac power adapter (if in use).
+Attention: Be sure that no liquid creates a short circuit between you and the ac power adapter (if in use).
 Although you might lose some data or work by turning off the computer immediately, leaving the computer on might make your computer unusable.

 - 1. Carefully unplug the ac power adapter immediately. - 2.
 Turn off the computer immediately.
+If the computer does not turn off, remove the battery.
 The more quickly you stop the current from passing through the computer the more likely you will reduce damage from short circuits. - 3.
 Wait until you are certain that all the liquid is dry before turning on your computer.